braaannigan/braaannigan.github.io/_posts/2022-10-21-polars-index.markdown

 ## Using `groupby`
 But there is an alternative - you can use a humble `groupby`.

 What is a `groupby`?
-It's a mapping from keys to row indices as captured in the `_groups` method .
+It's a mapping from keys to row indices as captured in the `_groups` method.
 ```python
 import polars as pl